Enable or disable

 You still get the structural signal which tools ran, verdicts, timing, and the session lifecycle all keep flowing but the heavy, potentially-sensitive payloads stay on your machine.
 Disabling privacy mode removes both flags, so the DevTools resume their default reporting.

 This is a DevTools-side switch.
-The CLI’s own event pipeline already whitelists tool input and strips tool responses before sending, so privacy mode is specifically about the extra detail and artifacts the DevTools MCP servers contribute.
+The CLI’s own event pipeline already whitelists tool input and strips tool responses before sending — shell commands, for example, are reduced to coarse binary/subcommand labels, and a command that can’t be parsed confidently is dropped rather than guessed — so privacy mode is specifically about the extra detail and artifacts the DevTools MCP servers contribute.

 How it relates to telemetry and the collector